Cervical myomas are smooth, benign tumors of the cervix.

 Transvaginal ultrasonography is done only for the following:

-Hb, Hct, or CBC is measured to exclude anemia.
+Hb or Hct is measured to exclude anemia.
 Cervical cytology is done to exclude cervical cancer.

 Treatment is similar to that of fibroids (see Treatment).
 Small, asymptomatic myomas are not treated.
 Most symptomatic cervical myomas are removed by myomectomy (particularly if childbearing capacity is important) or, if myomectomy is technically difficult, by hysterectomy.
 Prolapsed myomas should be removed transvaginally if possible.